adrienne-at-work/node-sparkbot-samples/README.md

 Or pick a [template](templates/) that suits your scenario, and customize it.

-Note that these bot samples code leverage the [node-sparkbot](https://github.com/CiscoDevNet/node-sparkbot) Bot framework.
+Note that these bot sample code leverage the [node-sparkbot](https://github.com/CiscoDevNet/node-sparkbot) Bot framework.

 __and if you're new to Cisco Spark Apps, note that DevNet provides 10 to 20' [Learning labs](https://learninglabs.cisco.com/labs).__